mooman219/fontdue/README.md

 ### Maintenance

 Please bear with me on new features or quirks that you find.
-I will definitely get to issues you open (also thank you for opening them), but I don't have as much time as I would like to work on fontdue so please be patient, this is a mostly solo project <3.
+Bugs will take priority, but I don't have as much time as I would like to work on fontdue so please be patient, this is a solo project.

 ### TrueType & OpenType Table Support